78cjhv/78cjhv.github.io/README.md

 "Curiosity killed the cat."

 # Interested in seeing how I work?
-Wnat to learn best practices and get recommendations?
+Want to learn best practices and get recommendations?

 Pitch me an e-mail, I'm open for consulting services.